the-idc/home/content/newsletters/idc-newsletter-2020-08-01.md

 Although Trudeau's apologies tend to get covered with an air of humor, there's a pretty sophisticated communications strategy behind a lot of the apologies he gives.
-There are actually two types of Trudeau apology; the broad apologies he gives for misdeeds committed by Canada (usually before he was born) and the much narrower apologies he gives when caught in one of his ethical imbroglios *du jour*.
+There are actually two types of Trudeau apology; the broad apologies he gives for misdeeds committed by Canada (usually before he was born) and the much narrower apologies he gives when caught in one of his own ethical imbroglios.

-Trudeau has delivered seven official apologies on behalf of the Canadian state, four of these concern actions taken against various First Nations groups*, two were related to Canadian refusal to accept refugees during the world wars** and one addressed persecution of LGBTQ2 Canadians by the state.
+Trudeau has delivered seven official apologies on behalf of the Canadian state, four of these concern actions taken against various First Nations groups\*, two were related to Canadian refusal to accept refugees during the world wars\** and one addressed persecution of LGBTQ2 Canadians by the state.
 Each of these apologies have been exquisitely stage-managed affairs.
 (When Trudeau apologized to the Tsilhqot'in National Government for the execution of chiefs during the Chilcotin war, he rode to the event on a black horse).
-Additionally, these apologies usually involve the delivery of an expansive speech by Trudeau where gives the historical context behind the apology and explains the damage caused to the victims of the event under discussion.
+Additionally, these apologies usually involve the delivery of an expansive speech by Trudeau where he gives the historical context behind the apology and explains the damage caused to the victims of the event under discussion.
 As a bonus to the generally good press Trudeau gets for delivering these apologies, these events also serve to distract from negative news that Trudeau is arguably more accountable for as prime minister.
 For example, Trudeau's apology for [Canada's refusal to accept immigrants from the Komagata Maru during WWI](https://www.cbc.ca/news/politics/komagata-maru-live-apology-1.3587827) completely overshadowed news that came out the same day that the [RCMP had been extra-legally spying on journalists in Quebec](https://nationalpost.com/news/politics/here-are-the-five-justin-trudeau-apologies-from-the-past-24-hours-three-of-them-were-for-himself).

 These official apologies can be contrasted with the numerous personal apologies Trudeau has had to give for his own behavior.
 These *mea culpas* have a completely different character.
-They are usually only issued under duress as and act of damage control.
+They are usually only issued under duress as an act of damage control.
 For example, it wasn't until a report from the ethics commissioner found Trudeau in violation of the Conflict of Interest Act that he apologized for visiting Aga Khan's private island for vacation.
 Unlike Trudeau's official apologies, which demonstrate an understanding of the systemic effects bad decisions by powerful people can have on a society, Trudeau's personal apologies usually seek to de-emphasize the power he has as Prime Minister of Canada.
 After a second ethics investigation found Trudeau in contravention of the Conflict of Interest Act again, for actions he took during the SNC-Lavalin affair, Trudeau issued a limited apology to Jody